 - Influenza viruses continue to circulate at low levels nationally. - The Centers for Disease Control and Prevention (CDC) has identified an antigenically drifted influenza B Victoria lineage strain circulating nationally and in Florida that is different from the strain of influenza B Victoria lineage contained in the current 2016-17 influenza vaccination formulations.
-This drifted strain is also different from the strain of influenza B Victoria lineage recommended for inclusion in the 2017-18 influenza vaccination formulations. - In week 30, an outbreak of influenza A (H3N2v) was reported in Ohio.
-All 11 individuals reported onset of respiratory symptoms after swine exposure at an Ohio county fair.
-Ten of the 11 individuals are children <18 years old.
-All individuals have fully recovered from their illness.
-No person-to-person transmission has been identified. - In addition, one individual infected with influenza A (H1N2v) was reported in Ohio during week 31.
-The individual reported onset of respiratory symptoms after direct swine contact at an agricultural event.
-This is the first influenza A (H1N2v) infection identified in the United States in 2017. - The vast majority of human infections with variant influenza viruses do not result in person-to-person spread of disease.
-To learn more about variant influenza virus infections in the United States, please visit: https://www.cdc.gov/flu/swineflu/variant-cases-us.htm. - In the spring of 2017, avian influenza A (H7N9) was identified in chickens in Tennessee, Alabama, and Kentucky; avian influenza A (H7) was identified in chickens in Georgia; and avian influenza A (H5N2) was identified in turkeys in Wisconsin.
+This drifted strain is also different from the strain of influenza B Victoria lineage recommended for inclusion in the 2017-18 influenza vaccination formulations. - In the spring of 2017, avian influenza A (H7N9) was identified in chickens in Tennessee, Alabama, and Kentucky; avian influenza A (H7) was identified in chickens in Georgia; and avian influenza A (H5N2) was identified in turkeys in Wisconsin.
 No avian influenza has been identified in Florida birds or humans so far in 2017.
 To learn more about HPAI, please visit: www.floridahealth.gov/novelflu.

-The figure to the left shows the percent of visits for ILI from ED and UCC chief complaint data for ESSENCE-FL participating facilities (n=303) from week 40, 2013 through week 30, 2017.
+The figure to the left shows the percent of visits for ILI from ED and UCC chief complaint data for ESSENCE-FL participating facilities (n=303) from week 40, 2013 through week 26, 2017.

-The percent of ILI visits to ESSENCE-FL participating facilities remained stable in recent weeks and was similar to levels observed in previous seasons at this time.
+The percent of ILI visits to ESSENCE-FL participating facilities decreased in recent weeks and was similar to levels observed in previous seasons at this time.